balsedie/trilomorph/README.md

 ### Specimen
 - [ ] select the specimen

-  <sup>specimens included in the database have to be housed in official collections (preferentially having a collection number) or illustrated in the literature.
+  <sup>specimens included in the database have to be housed in official collections (preferentially having a collection number) or illustrated in the scientific literature.
 Specimens can be cephala and/or pigydia.
 Be sure that the selected specimen is **not distored**, for cephala make sure that free cheeks are in place and not slighly disarticulated.</sup>

 - [ ] select the picture